PlaceOS/core/README.md

 ## Implementation

-### Cloning

-Core handles the cloning of driver repositories.
-If a repository is already present on the file system, its git state is adjusted to match the model's commit.

 ### Compilation

-Compilation of drivers is performed on all core nodes.
+Compilation of drivers and binary management is performed by `build-api` service.

 ### Module Management